Sporax/ctf-writeups/xiomara-2017/fair-and-square.md

 # Fair and Square

-This file was provided for the challenge, along with a description of someone having no clue what to do with it.
-The file seems to contain pixel data, so I tried converting it into an image:
+[This file](https://github.com/Sporax/ctf-writeups/blob/master/xiomara-2017/fair-and-square.txt) was provided for the challenge, along with a description of someone having no clue what to do with it.

+The file seems to contain pixel data, so I'm going to convert it to an image to get a flag out of it:

     $ python3
     from PIL import Image
     file = open('fair-and-square.txt').read()
     pixels = tuple(eval(file))

-Now that the pixels have been read, I needed to decide a file length, so I checked all possible lengths:
+Now that the pixels have been read, I need to decide a file length:

     lengths = [x for x in range(1, len(pixels)) if not len(pixels) % x]
     lengths = [(x, len(pixels) // x) for x in lengths]